raspberrypilearning/temperature-log/worksheet.md

         temp = get_temp()
 ```

-1. Now you want to write both the current data and time, plus the temperature to the csv file.
+1. Now you want to write both the current date and time, plus the temperature, to the csv file.

 ``` python
 with open("cpu_temp.csv", "a") as log: